Uterine Fibroid Embolization

 What will happen during the procedure?

-When you arrive for your procedure, we will ask you to change into a gown and escort you to the procedure room.
-We will administer a local anesthetic to numb the skin over your wrist or groin.
-Then we will insert a needle to access your artery.
+• We will insert a needle into the numbed area.
 This needle provides access for a catheter, which we guide to the uterine artery up to the point where it divides into multiple vessels that supply blood to the fibroids.
-Your doctor will use an X-ray technique called fluoroscopy to guide the catheter into position.
+We use live X-ray imaging—called fluoroscopy—to guide the catheter into position.

-Once the catheter is in place, we inject contrast dye into the artery, which enables us to see the blood supply to the fibroids.
-Then, we slowly inject an embolic (blocking) agent (synthetic particles the size of grains of sand) into the artery through the catheter.
+• We then slowly inject an embolic (blocking) agent (synthetic particles the size of grains of sand) into the artery through the catheter.
 The embolic agent flows with the blood toward the fibroids and becomes wedged in the vessels supplying the fibroids with blood.
 We continue the procedure for several minutes until the blood flow is completely blocked.
 Blood flow will continue to other parts of the uterus.

-Once the embolization is complete, we gently remove the catheter.
+• Once the embolization is complete, we gently remove the catheter.
 The entire procedure usually takes less than one hour.
-You will then recover in your own private room until you are ready to go home.
-Most patients return to work in one to two weeks.

 Are there any risks?